LuminaScript/MindScape/README.md

 ### AI Sandtable
 The AI Sandtable feature offers an interactive and creative outlet for users.
 They can select spiritual words, which the application then uses to generate a short story and a corresponding image.
 This feature employs OpenAI's GPT-3 for story generation and DALL-E for image creation, showcasing the synergy between storytelling and visual art.

+### AI Sandtable Library
+Store and retrieve generated mood libraries and images for future reflection.
+The AI Sandtable Library serves as a repository for mental well-being, offering users a personalized space to track their emotional journey.

 ## Conclusion

 MindScape stands out as a digital haven for relaxation, creativity, and emotional exploration.
 Its combination of sentiment analysis, storytelling, and visual artistry opens up new possibilities in the realm of digital therapy and personal well-being.